ADHD Centre

 Consultant Psychiatrist

-MBBS, MBA, FRCPsych, FRANZCP
+MBBS, MRCPsych, FRCPsych, FRANZCP

 Dr Faizal is a Fellow of the Royal College of psychiatrists, United Kingdom, and Royal Australian and New Zealand College of Psychiatrists.
 He has worked in psychiatry for over 20 years.
 He worked as a Clinical Director for Addictions in the UK and is currently working as a Clinical Director for adult services in Australia.
 He has experience working in a range of specialties including Adult Psychiatry, Addictions and Forensic Psychiatry.